alozie-michael/irumole/README.md

 # Irumole
-This application makes available user banks internet banking application on one platform
+This application makes available user internet banking application across all banks into one platform